Mountbellew: Sport and community

 Mountbellew's sporting societies include Mountbellew Moylough GAA club, which plays both hurling and Gaelic football.
 The club colours are black and amber, and they play on Mountbellew/Moylough GAA grounds.
 The senior football team won five Galway Senior Football Championships in 1964, 1965, 1974, 1986 and 2021.

 A monument to the racehorse Bobbyjo can be seen in the town centre.
 He won the Irish and English grand nationals.

 A historic market, promoted by local landlord Christopher Dillon Bellew in the 19th century, still takes place in the triangular 'square' every Tuesday.
 The historic weigh-house building is still located across from the square, becoming a garage in the 1900s, and it is now being redeveloped.

 Mountbellew in combination with nearby town Moylough are part of the Irish/French town twinning program which links the two parishes both legally and socially with the French town of Eliant.

-In the 2022–2023 season of FAI Schools Soccer, the local secondary school Holy Rosary College won the FAI Schools Connacht Senior A Cup Final.
-They won by three goals to 1 after a thrilling first half performance by Holy Rosary featuring a hat-trick from star striker Ryan Nolan.